malares/STeM-Scientifc-Paper-Mining-Tool/README.md

 XpdfTool
 --------
-I use pdftotext-tool to convert pdf to text-file.
+I use pdftotext-tool to convert pdf to text-file on windows machines.

 License:
 Copyright 2018 Glyph & Cog, LLC